 **Helpful tips and common mistakes

-If you don’t have an instant pot or pressure cooker, this recipe can easily be adapted for the oven.
+Although this recipe uses an instant pot, you can also use the oven.
 Simply preheat the oven to 325 degrees F. Combine all the ingredients for the pork, including the pork, in a roasting pan.
-Cover the pan with aluminum foil and braise in the oven for 2 1/2 to 3 hours or until the meat can easily be shredded with a fork.
+Cover the pan with aluminum foil and braise the pork in the oven for 2 ½ to 3 hours or until the meat can easily be shredded with a fork.

 While the pork is cooking, prepare the chipotle sour cream and avocado tomatillo salsa.
 The avocado tomatillo salsa is made from avocadoes, tomatillos, jalapeno, and cilantro.
 You can choose to add lime juice but tomatillos are tart already so taste before seasoning.

-Heat up the tortillas and assemble the chipotle mojo pork tacos with the chipotle sour cream and avocado tomatillo salsa.
-Top them off with shredded cabbage, cheese, cilantro, and lime wedges for one epic meal.
-I love how easily this meal comes together and for restaurant quality tacos!
-I promise you these chipotle mojo pork tacos are juicy, moist and oh so delicious.
-Make a large batch of braised pork and use the leftovers for nachos, quesadillas or whatever your heart desires!
+It's finally time to assemble the chipotle mojo pork tacos and enjoy the fruits of our labor.
+I love how easily this meal comes together and for restaurant-quality tacos!
+I promise you these chipotle mojo pork tacos are juicy, moist, and oh so delicious.
+Make a large batch of braised pork and use the leftovers for nachos, quesadillas, or whatever your heart desires!